-The Foundation is a registered charitable organization, which functions as the official fundraising arm for twenty-one acute and long-term care sites in Alberta.
+The Foundation is a registered charitable organization, that functions as the official fundraising arm for 21 acute and long-term care sites in Alberta.
 These facilities are included in the operations of Covenant Health, Covenant Living and Covenant Care.
 Covenant Health, Covenant Living and Covenant Care are operators of health facilities and programs in the Province of Alberta.